jsrois/react-typescript-scss/README.md

 - react
 - scss

+### Things we want to do:

+- [ ] Run the project
+- [ ] Run the tests
+- [ ] Watch the files and auto compile

 ## Progress Record

 - Using `yarn init` to create a new package json and two directories, `src` and `test`
+- adding typescript using `yarn add typescript` and then generating a typescript configuration file using `tsc --init`